infused/blamer/README.md

 ## Thread Safety

-If you need thread safety make sure that your implementation of `User.current_user` (or whatever object you are using) is thread safe.
+If you need thread safety make sure that your implementation of `User.current_user` (or your custom user object) is thread safe.
 Here's one way this can be accomplished:

     class User < ActiveRecord::Base
       def self.current_user